conviva-nsolanki/eco-android-readme/README.md

 **Proguard / R8 / Multidex Config**

-Please add the following Proguard/R8 rules to keep Conviva SDK classes from obfuscation.
-If multidex is enabled and a `multidex-config.pro` file is being used by the application, please add the same rule to the `multidex-config.pro` file.
+Add the following Proguard/R8 rule to prevent Conviva SDK obfuscation.
+If using multidex with `multidex-config.pro` file, add the same rule there.

 ```plaintext
 -keep class com.conviva.** { *; }